geryb-bg/gcp-iot-core/Demo/setup.md

 3. Start up receive message script and open in browser
 4. Start presentation script

-5. VNC into wine-bot and start up script
+5. ssh into wine-bot and start up script
 6. Push button to test and delete all things in cart

 7. Open VS Code and zoom in to correct level